psas/procedure-book/05-PreLaunch.markdown

  1. _Call launch control for LTC update_
  1. Attach umbilical cable
  1. _Call launch control for FC update_
+ 1. Test umbilical connector disconnector disconnects correctly by physically lifting the rocket on the launch rail.
+ 1. _Call launch control to verify that they saw umbilical disconnect_
+ 1. Reattach Umbilical

 ### At Launch Control (In parallel with At Launch Tower)